-This destination trip report will cover the carnival celebrations in the south of the Netherlands.
+This destination trip report and special guide will cover the carnival celebrations in the south of the Netherlands.

 After my delayed KLM flight from Stavanger to Amsterdam I was happy to have finally arrived in the Netherlands.
 As I was rather desperate to catch a certain southbound train in order to arrive on time for the big carnival parade, I was glad once I finally sat down in the train realising I would still make it.